3 red flags that can get you audited

 - A business partner gets audited.
 Unfortunately, this means you’re more suspect as well.

 - You’re living beyond your means.
 The IRS has decades-worth of data on how much people in certain industries make.
-If you’re claiming expensive deductions and in general living beyond your means, this could trigger an audit.
+If you’re claiming expensive deductions but living beyond your means, this could trigger an audit.

 - You incorrectly claim a home office deduction.
 Like the mileage deduction, the home office deduction is often abused.
-Therefore, the IRS takes a keen eye to these returns.
+Therefore, the IRS takes a keen eye to returns that include home office deductions.
 Make sure you’re entitled to deduct your home office (it must be a portion of your home solely used for business and no other purpose — that’s right, no claiming your kitchen table unless it’s not for eating and just for working) and you’re not abusing it (only deduct the portion of your rent that matches the square footage of your office space).

 - You deduct meals that aren’t for business.
 Make sure you only deduct meals in which you can prove that you discussed business.
 Don’t try and deduct Valentine’s Day dinner with your honey unless they’re also your business partner and you spent the majority of time discussing business, not your beautiful life together.